 Lots of students depend on federal government grants and loans to finance their education.
 Mostly, they are popular due to low interest rates and they do not require credit checks or security.
 They also provide a variety of rescheduling options and extensive repayment terms.
 Student loans mostly are from Federal Stafford and Federal Perkins.

-The Federal loans for students are also known as Stafford loans which has two variations:
+claims that Stafford Student loan Interest rate hike will impact future loans.
+The Federal loans for students are also known as Stafford loans which has two variations.

 Federal Family Education Loan Program (FFELP):